 A young man, Peter, inherited a small independent pharmacy in a rather busy market.
-He had always wanted to be a guitarist but couldn’t turn his passion into a career and so when his father passed away, the pharmacy fell in his lap.
-The business paid his bills all right but how he hated getting up in the morning and slogging through the day in that small shop.
-Why couldn’t Dad be the owner of a pub or a dance club or even that cafe?
-I have known people with much less talent who made it big and here I’m slaving away in this damn pharmacy, seeing sick people all day.
+He had always wanted to be a guitarist but couldn’t turn his passion into a career and so when his father passed away, the pharmacy fell into his lap.
+The business paid his bills all right but how he hated getting up in the mornings and slogging through the day in that small shop.
+Why couldn’t Dad have been the owner of a pub or a dance club or even that cafe?
+I have known people with much less talent who made it big and here I am, slaving away in this damn pharmacy, seeing sick people all day.
 Could it get more pathetic?
 Instead of claps, life gave me slaps.
-Sad life of a loser.
+A sad life of a loser.

 After a particularly tiring Monday once, Peter had a splitting headache.
 I could do with a cuppa, he thought, and stepped out to get some fresh air and a nice, hot coffee.

 “Oh, him,” the barista said, “He had a terrible headache.
-John said he was going to your pharmacy to get a Panadol.”
+John said he was going to your pharmacy to get some Panadol.”

 I am not the cause